IBM/knative101-eventing/step1/README.md

-# Use `Importer` to link an event consumer to an event producer
+# Use `Importer` to define event producer-consumer

-Event importers in Knative are defined by Kubernetes Custom Resources.
-There are a list of predefined event sources in Knative.
-Creating an event source importer and using `SINK` to link to a Knative service is the simpliest way to consume an event.
-Here we use `Cronjob` as a sample.
+Event `Importer`, defined by Kubernetes Custom Resources, represent event producers which emit events from an external system.
+There are a list of predefined [event importers](https://knative.dev/v0.3-docs/eventing/sources/) in Knative.
+Event `Importer` has a field `SINK` in its spec which is used to specify an `addressable` object as event consumer.
+For example, Knative service has an access URL defined in its `status.address.hostname` field.
+Knative service is able to receive and acknowledge an event delivered over HTTP to this URL address.
+So Knative service can be defined as an event consumer.

+In this lab, we create an `CronJobSource` importer as event producer and specify a Knative service with `SINK` field as event consumer.
+Thus, an event producer and an event consumer are binded in the `Importer` definition.
+The events emitted from event producer will be sent to event consumer directly.

 ![](../images/knative-simplemode.png)